Extremal Values of Pi: Which norms are Euclidean?

 \begin{acknowledgment}{Acknowledgement.} I would like to extend my thanks to Cornelia Van Cott for the talk that inspired this article and the encouragement that helped it come to fruition. \end{acknowledgment}

-\begin{biog} \item[Nikhil Henry Bukowski Sahoo] hails from the East Bay, where he attended the Peralta Community Colleges and eventually earned a B.A. in mathematics from UC Berkeley.
-He will soon be a Ph.D.~student in mathematics at Cornell University, where he hopes to promote his passions of topology and radical inclusivity.
-He thrives on your underestimation. \begin{affil} Cornell University, Ithaca NY 14850\\ nhs58@cornell.edu \end{affil}
+\begin{biog} \item[Nikhil Henry Bukowski Sahoo] hails from the East Bay, where he attended the Peralta Community Colleges and where he eventually earned a B.A. in mathematics from the University of California, Berkeley.
+He is currently a Ph.D. student in mathematics at Cornell University studying equivariant symplectic topology. \begin{affil} Cornell University, Ithaca NY 14850\\ nhs58@cornell.edu \end{affil}

 \end{biog}

 \eject